michael-a7/RHI-Contour-Maps/README.md

 ## Overview

 This application visualizes WBGT data on an interactive map using Deck.gl and Mapbox.
-The current version renders daily noon-time temperature contours over the Imperial Valley region for a consecutive range of dates in November 2024.
+The current version renders daily noon-time temperature contours over the Imperial Valley region from November 2 to November 25, 2024.

 ---

 ## Features

-- Interactive map displaying WBGT contours
+- Interactive map displaying WBGT contour
 - Date selection using a simple frontend UI
 - Dynamic rendering of NetCDF-derived data layers
-- Integration with the Climate Informatics Lab’s research initiatives

 ---